Craigmillar Creamery

 The Craigmillar Creamery Company Limited, located in Craigmillar, Midlothian, Scotland, was established in 1884 as "The largest margarine factory in Scotland".

 In 1894, they launched a lawsuit against refrigeration and ice-making manufacturer, Siddeley & Co. for an alleged breach in contract The creamery stated that in March 1893, Siddeley & Co. had agreed to not build an ice factory within three miles of Edinburgh.
 However, they proceeded without the creamery's knowledge at Quality Street, Leith.

-In 1935, the company celebrated it's jubilee.
+In 1935, the company celebrated its jubilee.
 The occasion was celebrated with a luncheon and presentation of gold watches to the selling staff at Craigmillar Creamery.